polyaxon/polyaxon/site/integrations/segment.md

 status: EE
 ---

-Get in-depth metrics usage of your Polyaxon deployment, number of experiments, jobs, builds, and theirs statuses directly to Segment for further analysis.
+Get in-depth metrics usage of your Polyaxon deployment, number of experiments, jobs, builds, and their statuses directly to Segment for further analysis.
-[Segment](https://segment.com/) is a platform for collecting and analysing your on-premise Polyaxon deployment.
+[Segment](https://segment.com/) is a platform for collecting and analyzing your on-premise Polyaxon deployment.

 ## Set up a new Segment source